softwaremmm/gpas-tb-workflow/README.md

 ## Running the Pipeline Locally

-If you want to use different samples then create a structure under `data/uploads` to put your two FASTQ files into.
+If you want to use different samples then create a structure under `data/inputs` to put your two FASTQ files into.
 FASTQ files must adopt the pipeline standard file naming convention i.e. `*_{1,2}.fastq.gz`

 e.g. if you use sample_id 5 and run_id 1 then you would have the folder structure (for nanopore would require one file)

 ```
-uploads
+inputs
     └── 5
         ├── bob_1.fastq.gz
         └── bob_2.fastq.gz
 ```

-You should also create `data/inputs` and `data/outputs` directories, as well as a `data/knowledge` directory.
+You should also create `data/outputs` directories, as well as a `data/knowledge` directory.
 This must be populated with the reference data needed to run the sub-workflows.
 Check the OCI bucket in the `dev` environment for this.

 You will need to clone the subworkflows using `clone_sub_workflows.sh`.

 Assuming you have cloned the sub-workflows, execute `./sub_workflows/fn5_pipeline/local_setup.sh` to create the directory structure needed for the "Find Neighbor 5" sub-workflow.

-You will also need to login to docker (`docker login lhr.ocir.io`) in order to be able to pull the containers.
+You will also need to login to docker (`docker login lhr.ocir.io` and/or `sudo docker login lhr.ocir.io`) in order to be able to pull the containers.

 And would use the following command to run the NextFlow: